 Water plays an important role in our existence.
 Our desire to live adjacent to water does not reflect only our physiological needs, but as well our cultural heritage and historic settlement patterns; and we keep building on the floodplains and the flood-prone areas.
 Because our climate is changing, we live in the constant risk of even greater floods.
 The communistically marked Prague (Czech Republic) is a city that is marked by flooding as the primary sculpting natural force that changed the program and identity of the city many times.
-In the theoretical history of landscape architecture, the sublime is the most relevant theme to both describe the danger and fascination of a flood-prone landscape.
+In the theoretical history of landscape architecture, the sublime is a most relevant theme to both describe the danger and fascination of a flood-prone landscape.
 The problem assertion underlying this thesis work relates to the sustainability discourse and its need for expanding beyond the ecological realm into the cultural sphere.
 Elisabeth Meyer (2008) suggests that this combination is necessary for landscapes to be truly sustainable.
-The aesthetics, as a philosophy of human sensations and culture at the individual level, is rarely discussed in the sustainability discourse.
-Next to the neglect of the potentially negative forms of the aesthetic value (Brady, 2013), the performance of appearance (Meyer, 2008) is seldom regarded to in the cultural landscapes created today.
-This means that the contemporary landscape architectural practice pays rather little attention to what design can do upon one’s consciousness.
-Or in other words, the relationship between the physical properties (in this case: brownfield aspects) of landscape and its perceived experimental qualities are rarely discussed in relation to the design of sustainability.
+The aesthetics, as a philosophy of human sensations and culture at the individual level, is rarely discussed within the sustainability discourse.
+Next to the neglect of the potentially negative forms of the aesthetic value (Brady, 2013), a future oriented performance of appearance (Meyer, 2008) is seldom regarded within the debate about cultural landscapes today.
+This means that a contemporary landscape architectural practice pays rather little attention to what design can contribute to one’s future consciousness.
+In other words, the relationship between the physical properties (in this case: brownfield aspects) of landscape and its currently perceived experimental qualities are bound by historic references instead of future capacities.
 Literature suggests that aesthetics and embodied landscape experience are important in the sustainability discourse, it does however, not address how and what should be designed to ensure such landscape development.
 THE RESEARCH focussed on: what is the definition and method to refer to a contemporary sublime that can be relevant to the design of dynamic interrelationship between the city of Prague and its river Vltava? what specific analysis and explorative method is needed to derive the sublime aspects within the project area? how to design both a more flood-proof and more flood experienceable masterplan by including a brown field re-development?

 These three examples all share three simple questions to align research and design by a canon of: ‘what, what and how’.
 The first two researchable questions are ‘what’ questions, to seek out the current state of affairs and to gather relevant theoretical clues.
 Either the first or second ‘what’ relates to theory, the second ‘what’ then relates to mapping relevant aspects of the project area.
 This is the main theoretical and methodological body of the research and focusses on describing the tendencies of theory and precedents in practice.
 Only the last question is related to a design question that is near-future oriented: ‘how to work with the findings of the what-questions in a designated project?’.
 Stated as abstract as this, all scale problems in landscape design can be handled.
 Nevertheless, I do sense a difference within the global field of landscape architecture and this difference is scale related.
 The topics that are discussed here, are large and integrating nature development, engineering and cultural heritage, because we (in the Netherlands), feel comfortable with regional design and a fairly healthy nature/culture developing policy backdrop.
 Our theoretical interests have grown to be sweepingly large because we imagine our interventions to be large and fundamental as well.
 It is only after the ‘Rebuild by Design Competition’ in 2014, in the state of New York, that I have become aware of the fact that such a Dutch comfort, is now developing around the globe.
 In this competition, the next level of co-operative design and research has suddenly sprung into being.
 Large groups of interdisciplinary researchers, designers and financial experts shared the future optimism for new landscapes!